jlongster/lively/README.md

 we pull off the props and state separately, and add an `onChange` handler.

-`updater` is a function that will take a function and turn it into a callback for that component.
+`updater` is a function that will take a function and turn it into a callback for that component (it is **memoized** so given the same args, it'll always return the same function instance which is great for prop diffing).
 The new function will take a "component bag" (see the `onChange` function) as the first arg, and any passed arguments after it.
 The bag consist of these props:

 * `inst` - The component instance (so you can have instance vars if needed)
 * `props` - The props